Wycliffe-USA/rtt-linguiflow/README.md

 # Wycliffe@Urbana15: #Hacktranslation

-We aim to bring the power of natural language processing to bear on the work of Bible translation.
+We aim to bring the power of natural language processing (NLP) to bear on the work of Bible translation.

 ## The problem